 X-Ray machines may damage any electret microphone, including those used in most cochlear implant systems and hearing aids.
 As a precaution, avoid placing these items in your checked bags.
 During airport security screening, the processor and T-mic (and spare parts) may be worn through the metal detector/scanner.
-Always keep other spare CI equipment with you and place them in a carry on that may go through the X-ray machine.
+Always keep other spare CI equipment with you, and do not place anything with a microphone in a carry-on bag that may go through the X-Ray machine.
 You may ask to have your package of implant equipment hand-checked, which takes a few extra minutes.

 Each CI manufacturer will have a users guide so consult that for details of going through airport security.

 In the UK, cochlear implant centres have holiday loaner schemes arranged through the manufacturers.
 Your local cochlear implant centre will have information on these schemes.
 You will usually have to give at least a month’s notice in advance and it costs around £30 per month.
 The holiday loaner scheme does not cover all models, e.g. Advanced Bionics Neptune.

 Because checked baggage occasionally gets lost or damaged, do not pack any of your implant equipment in luggage that is intended to be checked.
 You probably have a small carrying case for your gear, so put all of the equipment in that case.
 If the airline personnel want to check your carry-on bag at the gate, remove the implant carrying case and bring it on the plane with you.